 Bovada is a relatively new name in online betting but, in reality, it has been around as a legit sportsbook for over a decade.
 In December 2011, American bettors who tried to log in to either the Bodog.com or Bodog.eu websites were transferred to Bovada.lv and informed that their accounts and funds were accessible at the new address, which screamed on its front page: Welcome to Bovada.
-Long story short – same operator and same backend just different name.
+Long story short – same “new” operator and same backend just different name.

 Some people are scared off because the domain ends in .lv.
 Bovada’s name always appeared to play on the Bodog name that incorporates the American state of Nevada, while the .lv domain, normally reserved for the European nation of Latvia, could be viewed as standing for Las Vegas also.
 Coincidence, maybe, but it works.
 All while out of US ‘web’ jurisdictions.
 But that is enough about history.
 It is time to review what the Bovada experience delivers to American bettors today.

 Slick website design